arch-kiosk/project-management/README.md

 - The mere project management tasks should be stored in the project-management repos itself.
 - The concrete issues (tasks) should be in the repository within which the actual work will happen.

-This is confusing?
-Yes.
-I just can't think of a less confusing way.